 People often think NDAs automatically bind all future employees and partners, but an NDA only binds those who’ve signed it.
 Each new individual or entity must sign their own agreement to ensure confidentiality.

 Some mistakenly assume NDAs are infallible and prevent any information leaks.
 However, while NDAs set legal consequences for breaches, they can’t physically prevent information disclosure.
-Unauthorized sharing can still occur if parties involved choose to disregard the agreement terms.
+Unauthorized sharing can still occur if the parties involved choose to disregard the agreement terms.

 Another common misconception is that NDAs last indefinitely.
 While some NDAs specify indefinite terms, many include specific durations after which confidentiality obligations end.